ua-snap/nwt-dash-app/README.md

 __App is currently hosted [here](https://nwt-dash-app.herokuapp.com/).__

-To run the application locally, follow these steps.
+To run the application locally, follow the shell commands below.
 Not tested on Windows.

 ```bash

 # make a virtualenv